aarongustafson/jekyll-webmention_io/docs/configuration.md

 ## Picking Up Redirects

 If you’ve ever changed the path to your posts, you may have used [the `jekyll-redirect-from` gem](https://github.com/jekyll/jekyll-redirect-from). `jekyll-webmention_io` will look for a `redirect_from` key in your YAML front matter and automatically include that original URL in any requests for webmentions so none get left behind.

+[^1]: Note, the inclusion of the "data-proofer-ignore" attribute in server-side rendered templates is achieved by including markup right in the templates themselves, which conditionally adds the attribute based on the configuration setting.
+If you have set up your own custom templates for rendering webmentions and want this behaviour, you'll need to update your templates accordingly.
+Please consult the templates included with the plugin for how to do this.